Irreligion in Israel: Definitions and statistics

 In the Israeli Arab populace, which is overwhelmingly Muslim, a small minority identify as "secular"; in the 2018 Israel Central Bureau of Statistics' general survey, 7% of Muslims identified as "not religious."
 Yet the meaning of being "secular" is even weaker than among Israeli Jews.
 While some Israeli Muslims largely ignore religious commandments in their personal lives (avoiding daily prayer and not fasting on Ramadan are the main hallmarks), open disregard is virtually unheard of.
 Many of them maintain religious beliefs, and utter disattachment from Islam is extremely rare.
 Muslim society does not acknowledge and has no concept of non-religiosity.
-Scholar Ronald Kronish commented that "traditional" would be a more appropriate epithet for the "secular", estimated to constitute between 10% to 20% of the whole population.
+Scholar Ronald Kronish commented that "traditional" would be a more appropriate epithet for the "secular", estimated to constitute 10–20% of the whole population.